Oregon

 Oregon (/ˈɒrɪɡən, -gɒn/ ORR-ih-ghən, --gon) is a state in the Pacific Northwest region of the United States.
-It is a part of the Western U.S., with the Columbia River delineating much of Oregon's northern boundary with Washington, while the Snake River delineates much of its eastern boundary with Idaho.
+It is a part of the Western United States, with the Columbia River delineating much of Oregon's northern boundary with Washington, while the Snake River delineates much of its eastern boundary with Idaho.
 The 42° north parallel delineates the southern boundary with California and Nevada.
 The western boundary is formed by the Pacific Ocean.

 Oregon has been home to many indigenous nations for thousands of years.
 The first European traders, explorers, and settlers began exploring what is now Oregon's Pacific coast in the early to mid-16th century.
 As early as 1564, the Spanish began sending vessels northeast from the Philippines, riding the Kuroshio Current in a sweeping circular route across the northern part of the Pacific.
 In 1592, Juan de Fuca undertook detailed mapping and studies of ocean currents in the Pacific Northwest, including the Oregon coast as well as the strait now bearing his name.
 The Lewis and Clark Expedition traversed Oregon in the early 19th century, and the first permanent European settlements in Oregon were established soon afterward by trappers and fur traders.
 The United States received joint occupation rights to the region from the United Kingdom through the Treaty of 1818.
 The Oregon Treaty of 1846 formally brought Oregon under American sovereignty, and the Oregon Territory was created two years later.
 Oregon was admitted to the United States on February 14, 1859, becoming the 33rd state.